-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 Kurt Angle is a 1996 Olympic gold medalist.
 He was a member of Team USA at the games in Atlanta.
 Since transitioning into the world of professional wrestling, he has donned the red white and blue in tribute to the country he so proudly represented that year.

-At his best, even as a heel, he was a milk-drinking, apple pie-eating goody-two-shoes that embodies everything idealistic about the country.
+At his best, even as a heel, he was a milk-drinking, apple pie-eating goody-two-shoes that embodied everything idealistic about the country.

 As an in-ring competitor, he is a ferocious pitbull, a total badass that will snap an ankle if necessary and ground any Superstar he shares the squared circle with.